-Both sections have since been shut down, but Mr Wong's statement made it clear other "distasteful" sections would remain.'Bit of a pickle'
+Both sections have since been shut down, but Mr Wong's statement made it clear other "distasteful" sections would remain.

 The issue drew questions over Reddit's policy of not blocking content which, while not technically illegal, would be considered by many as unacceptable.